What No Sex In A Relationship Really Means For You And Your Partner

 If you're really lucky, the sex can last that way well into a long-term committed relationship, and you'll live happily sexually ever after.

-Even though most couples know that the speed of their sex life might slow down as they get more comfortable, that doesn't mean those same couples still don't freak out when it actually happens.
+That said, sometimes sex between exclusive partners can start to dwindle over time.
+That’s totally normal, and doesn’t always indicate an issue in your relationship.
+It might just mean that you’ve grown comfortable together and aren’t as hungry for constant, adventurous sexual exploration.
+But no sex in a relationship at all might be something you want to address if physical connection is important to you.
+Even though most couples know that the speed of their sex life might slow down as they get more comfortable, that doesn't mean they don’t start worrying if it actually happens.
 It's common to feel worried about sex in your relationship, and just as common to want to work on it.

 What is really going on?
 A lot of times, deep down, we do have some inkling of the roots of any problem.
 Is it my lifestyle?
 Are you eating healthily, exercising moderately, and getting sufficient rest?
 Is it my attitude?
 Check if your attitudes and beliefs about sex and sexuality are supporting or hurting your sex life.
 What would make you want to have sex more?
 Which areas — sex quality, duration of foreplay, or simply frequency — would you like to work on?
 Are you secretly angry with your partner?
 You may both need to learn new communication skills and techniques.
 Are you always comparing yourself with the Joneses?
 Your sexual desire is an exquisitely unique expression of individuality, and comparisons serve no one.
 You can tell your partner that!

-If you've asked yourself some of these questions, though, and you still aren't sure what's up, you could be facing one of the more common reasons why couples start having less sex in relationships:
+If you've asked yourself some of these questions and you still aren't sure what's up, you could be facing one of the more common reasons why couples start having less sex in relationships.

 1. You're Both Stressed